LovesWorking/LovesWorking/README.md

 ### my website -> www.loveswork.net <-

-I’m currently working with Angular and .net
+I was most recently working with Angular and .net as a contract roll for Optum.

 Technologies I'm experinced in